RYHMirdan/Active-Directory-Lab/README.md

 # Active-Directory-Lab

-&ensp;Using this Lab that Ive set up, Ive imitated a mini corporate Active Directory environment that utlizes Windows Server and supporting services.
+Using this Lab that Ive set up, Ive imitated a mini corporate Active Directory environment that utlizes Windows Server and supporting services.
 Built in VMware workstaion, this lab includes a Windows Server which is setup to be the domain controller and a Windows 10 server which acts as Client 1.
 Active Directory, DNS, DHCP services, and RAS for NAT were all also installed and configured, aswell as Powershell scripting for automation.

 **Tools:**